 ICPDR - International Commission for Protection of Danube River

 The International Commission for the Protection of the Danube River (ICPDR) is an International Organisation consisting of 14 cooperating states and the European Union.
-Since its establishment in 1998, the ICPDR has grown into one of the largest and most active international bodies of river basin management expertise in Europe.
+Since its establishment in 1998, the ICPDR has grown into one of the largest and most active international bodies of river basin management expertise in the World.
 The ICPDR deals not only with the Danube itself, but also with the whole Danube River Basin, which includes its tributaries and the ground water resources.

 The goal of the ICPDR is to implement the Danube River Protection Convention (DRPC) and make it a living tool.
 In addition, the ICPDR is the body that coordinates the implementation of EU Water Framework Directive and EU Floods Directive in the Danube River Basin.